-The institution engages in strategic planning that aligns with and demonstrates a shared commitment to the mission.
-The institution's planning process involves all areas of the institution's operations (e.g., admissions, academic, technology, etc.) in identifying strategic initiatives and goals by evaluating external and internal trends for continued growth.
+The institution has a systematic process of planning for the achievement of goals that support its mission.
+The institution engages in strategic planning that is aligned with and demonstrates a shared commitment to the mission.
+The institution's planning process involves all areas of the institution's operations (e.g., admissions, academic, technology, etc.) in identifying strategic initiatives and goals by evaluating external and internal trends as they affect the future for continued growth.
 At a minimum, the strategic plan addresses finances, academics, technology, admissions, marketing, personnel, and sustainability.
-The strategic plan is reviewed and updated annually using established metrics designed to measure achievement of strategic planning activities.
+The strategic plan is reviewed and updated annually using established metrics designed to measure achievement of strategic planning goals and objectives activities.
+The strategic plan is reviewed and updated annually using established metrics designed to measure achievement of strategic planning goals and objectives, and helps institutions set priorities, manage resources, and set goals for future performance.

-A DEAC-accredited institution demonstrates a commitment to its educational offerings and administrative operations through processes that monitor institutional effectiveness and strategies for future growth.
-The institution engages in research practices, collects meaningful data, and implements ongoing improvements.
-The institution involves relevant stakeholders in the development and achievement of strategic initiatives to assure sustainability.
+A DEAC-accredited institution demonstrates a commitment to its educational offerings and administrative operations by engaging in through processes that monitor institutional effectiveness and strategies for the future growth.
+The institution engages in research practices, collects meaningful evidence data, and implements ongoing improvements.
+The institution involves relevant stakeholders in the development and achievement of strategic initiatives to attain its objectives and to assure sustainability.